Pronounced (Car-toosh) – a scrolled frame.

 Researching the history of jewellery design, this style of ring really stood out to me as something I would like to re-create in my own style.

-It is a mourning band from the mid 1700’s.
+These mourning bands are from the mid 1700’s.
 This style of ring was sadly common in those times, and it commemorated a loved one passed.
 Each enamelled cartouche has the name, date they died and how old they were when they died.
 The inscriptions are a bit hard to understand because there is latin mixed in with the english.

 OB: and then a date – OB is Latin for Obit – date of death